 Photo 15: The Altar to Adonis, at Dubrova Sculpture Park, Labin, Croatia

 This monument, which was the last major work that Bogdanović would create during his long career, is composed of Dalmatian limestone blocks carved into trapezoidal prisms, which are then stacked into a stout spire-like monolith, with a "cosmic wheel" like shape adorning the highest point of the spire.
 The work, which Bogdanović titled "Guardian of Freedom", appeared to stand roughly 11-12m tall.
+Detailed architectural drawings for this monument can be viewed at the 'Arhiva Modernizma' organization's website at THIS link.
 Interestingly, this monument is very similar to a smaller sculptural work titled "The Altar of Adonis" that Bogdanović made for the 1974 Mediterranean Sculptor Symposium at Dubrova Sculpture Park in the Istrian town of Labin, Croatia (Photo 15).
 Meanwhile, the Klis monument only stood a few years before the dismantling of Yugoslavia began and violent conflicts across the Dalmatian region arose during the War of Croatian Independence.
 Through the course of the war, the monument suffered significant vandalism.
 Then, just a few months after the end of the war in January of 1996, academic scholar Andrew Lawler relates that the Split-Dalmatia County Commission for Monuments, with support of the mayor of Klis, executed an order to have Bogdanović's monument torn down and removed as a result of it "being out-of-kilter with the architectural homogeneity of the Klis fortress ensemble".
 It was subsequently dismantled (Photo 14, right side) and all traces of it were removed from the site.
 During this time period, many Partisan/WWII monuments from the Yugoslav-era across Dalmatia and Croatia were being torn down or destroyed.

 Upon visiting Klis Fortress today, the former location of the monument offers no hints (as far as signs, markers or informational boards) that it ever existed.
 However, it has not fully disappeared, as a few small bits of stone markers engraved with the names of fallen Partisan fighters originally part of the monument were relocated to the local Klis cemetery after its removal from the fortress, but the majority of the work was discarded and/or reused as building material.
 When asked about the destruction of his "Guardian of Freedom" monument at Klis in 1996, not long after its removal had occurred, sources report that Bogdanović responded by saying "I thought it had been taken down long ago...
 Destruction of monuments?
 Minor compared to the destruction of entire towns, people, my friends, the bridge in Mostar".
 The exact coordinates for the monument's former location are N43°33'36.9", E16°31'21.3".
 Yet, while the Klis monument can no longer be experienced, Bogdanović's sculpture at Dubrova Sculpture Park in Labin, Croatia continues to exist in good condition and can be easily visited.
 Its exact coordinates are N45°06'55.8", E14°06'59.7".